MuffinTastic/TreeEngine/Docs/Modules & Systems.md

 To load those systems, we have [`SysGroupManager`](/Source/Tree.Launcher/sysgroupmanager.h).
 The manager is itself a system, to make it accessible from all modules.
 If system modules have their own dependencies and wish to load them (for example, if `Tree.Render` wishes to load a DX12 backend from `Tree.Render.DX12`) they may do so through this system.

 `SysGroupManager` loads systems on program entry as follows:
 1. The manager is first bootstrapped.
-This is makes its global instance accessible through `Sys` in the `Tree.Launcher` module.
+This makes its global instance accessible through `Sys` in the `Tree.Launcher` module.
 We need to do this because the manager is a system, but nothing else exists to set `Sys`'s getters, and the system registry is too cumbersome to interface with directly.
 2. `SysGroupManager::LoadGroupsFrom` is called from the entrypoint, with a list of modules appropriate for the current domain (Game/Editor/DedicatedServer).
 3. The manager loads all of the modules into memory and creates `SysGroup`s for them, storing them all in a list.
 The `SysGroup` containing the manager is already present from the previous bootstrapping.
 4. The manager loops through all of the stored `SysGroup`s, and informs every `SysGroup` of every other `SysGroup`.